simuscx/oop-coursework/README.md

 The **DND Character Creator** streamlines the process of character creation, offering structured customization while leveraging Python's OOP capabilities.
 It's **test-driven approach** ensures correctness, making it a useful tool for both players and dungeon masters.

 ### Future Extensions
 * **Combat System**: Add attack/damage mechanics and HP tracking.
-(HP is set up, but no combat system therefore no need to track it)
+(HP is setup, but no combat system therefore no need to track it)
 * **Multiplayer Integration:** Allow players to share characters via an API.
 * **GUI Version:** Expand beyond CLI to a graphical interface.